+But, I have some great news!
 We’re not going to get overwhelmed or get bogged down in all of that!

 Instead, I’m going to show you how to FOCUS and MOVE FORWARD so that you FINALLY find the best homeschool curriculum for your child (without going insane).

 Let’s get started!
 Grab a pen and paper or open your notes app so you can jot down some thoughts as we go through each step!

 1. Understand what homeschool curriculum you are required to use.

 The first thing you need to do before even researching or changing curricula is to understand what is required by your state or area.

 You can do this by researching the homeschool laws for your state (or area).

 If you are required to use a specific curriculum or to follow specific guidelines for homeschool curricula, then that takes a lot of the pain out of your search for the top picks for homeschool curriculum.

 If you are not required by state laws to follow a specific homeschool curriculum, YAY YOU!
 You can have full control over what your kids learn.